actions/actions-runner-controller/README.md

 **Benefits of this metric**
 1. Supports named repositories allowing you to restrict the runner to a specified set of repositories server side.
 2. Scales the runner count based on the actual queue depth of the jobs meaning a more 1:1 scaling of runners to queued jobs (caveat, see drawback #4)
-3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels).
+3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [GitHub labels](#runner-labels).

 **Drawbacks of this metric**
 1. Repositories must be named within the scaling metric, maintaining a list of repositories may not be viable in larger environments or self-serve environments.